 Perspectives from the field

 There can be no denying that these topics are of growing significance.
-Higher educated expat partners who were employed prior to relocation search for and expect to be able to continue their careers.
-Recently graduated international students are anxious to explore the opportunities of starting an international career, and labour migrants see the Netherlands as an increasingly attractive place to explore new opportunities.
+University educated partners of newly arrived internationals who were employed prior to relocation, search for and expect to be able to continue their careers in their new countries of residence.
+Many of these individuals are recently graduated international students anxious to explore the opportunities of starting a career abroad, and labour migrants see the Netherlands as an increasingly attractive place to explore new opportunities.

-At ACCESS we see these trends, in the volunteers who join us, at the events we attend, in the course attendance and inquiries with our Trainers, and in the number of times our Guide on ‘Working in the Netherlands’ is downloaded.
-Employment and more specifically, dual careers are issues.
-Fact is it is an issue globally, and in the world of international mobility no less so.
+At ACCESS, we see these trends in the volunteers who join us at events we attend, in the attendance at courses and seminars, the interactions with our Trainers, and in the number of times questions about dual careers are viewed on our website.
+Employment, and specifically dual careers, are issues on every newcomer’s mind.

-The increasing number of English language educational facilities in the Netherlands provides many with a chance to explore a career change, or re-train in a new field.
-Not to mention the possibility to extend the skills and qualifications already possessed.
-Granted many on-line options exist which may be pursued from wherever you live.
-But if you prefer the ‘classroom’ and interaction with fellow students, don’t let the national language be a deterrent.
-The offer of an international education at all levels is on the rise in the Netherlands.
+On yet another front, increasing number of English language educational facilities in the Netherlands provide many with a chance to explore a career change, or re-train in a new field, not to mention the possibility to extend the skills and qualifications already possessed.
+Granted, many on-line options exist which may be pursued from wherever you live, but if you prefer the classroom and interaction with fellow students, don’t let the language barrier be a deterrent.

-Finally, and speaking from our own experience, volunteering – or rather, practicing your professional skills in an unpaid environment, has many multiple benefits – to employment and the dual career challenge.
-First and foremost, as we all know, ultimately finding employment (even starting a business) is all about networking.
-Who do you know, what do they know about you, and how can they help: spread the word, make opportunities known or become a support structure.
-ACCESS is by no means the only place for internationals to volunteer and network in this way – there are many, nationwide.
-Either tailored to expats or within the local community, there is always something you can do, to share, broaden your network and start the process of settling, and finding employment.
+Finally, speaking from our own experience, volunteering has a multitude of benefits for jobseekers and, as we all know, finding employment (even starting a business) is often all about networking and getting your name and credentials out there.
+Who you know, what they know about you, and how can they help you can ultimately be the most productive way to achieving your professional goals.
+ACCESS is by no means the only place for internationals to volunteer and network as there are many organizations nationwide.
+Either tailored to new arrivals or within the local community, there is always something you can do, to share, and broaden your network and get started on the right foot with the process of settling in and finding rewarding employment opportunities.